TrvTab/ECSE321-Project/README.md

-This is a project from the course ECSE321 at McGill.
+This is a project from the course ECSE321 in the Fall of 2019 at McGill.

 Contributors to this project are:
 Trevor Tabah,